haiwen/seafile-admin-docs/manual/deploy_pro/multiple_storage_backends.md

 ```

-If you enable storage class support but don't explicitely set `STORAGE_CLASS_MAPPING_POLIICY` in seahub_settings.py, this policy is used by default.
+If you enable storage class support but don't explicitly set `STORAGE_CLASS_MAPPING_POLIICY` in seahub_settings.py, this policy is used by default.

 ### Role-based Mapping

-Due to storage cost or management consideration, sometimes system admin wants to make different type of users to use different storage backends (or classes).
-You can configure user's storage classes based on their roles.
+Due to storage cost or management considerations, sometimes a system admin wants to make different type of users use different storage backends (or classes).
+You can configure a user's storage classes based on their roles.

 A new option `storage_ids` is added to the role configuration in `seahub_settings.py` to assign storage classes to each role.
-If only one storage class is assigned to a role, the users with this role cannot choose storage class for libraries; otherwise, the users can choose storage class if more than one classes are assigned.
+If only one storage class is assigned to a role, the users with this role cannot choose storage class for libraries; otherwise, the users can choose a storage class if more than one class are assigned.
 If no storage class is assigned to a role, the default class specified in the JSON file will be used.

-Here is sample options in seahub_settings.py to use this policy:
+Here are the sample options in seahub_settings.py to use this policy:

 ```
 ENABLE_STORAGE_CLASSES = True